simnibs/simnibs/docs/tutorial/tes_flex_opt.rst

 Leadfield-free TES Optimization
 ===============================

-.. note:: When using this feature in a publication, please cite
+.. note:: When using this feature in a publication, please cite `Weise K, Madsen KH, Worbs T, Knösche TR, Korshøj A, Thielscher A, A Leadfield-Free Optimization Framework for Transcranially Applied Electric Currents, bioRxiv <https://doi.org/abc>`_

 \